alex14fr/dns_privacy_proxies/README.md

 - Cache never expires (by design; you can however use a simple SQLite query to clean up stale cache entries when you want to, and insert fake cache entries to run a filtering server or to add a private zone)
 - Only queries with one question are correctly handled
 - Queries and answers must fit in one datagram
-- Queries are processed sequentially
+- Queries are processed sequentially (except for the multi-threading resolver variant for DNSCrypt)
 - DoH is HTTP/1.1-only

 ## Dependencies